 What makes Santa Cruz de Tenerife is its contrasts – on an island that has some of the biggest tourist resorts and most popular beaches in Europe, this capital feels cosmopolitan and tempting.

 This is a great place to try the Canary Islands’ traditional food.
-Go home with a few jars of mojo, a delicious local sauce – red is spicy and green just flavoursome.
-It’s best over the local dish, papas arrugadas, or crinkled potatoes or with fresh fish.
-Santa Cruz has one of the world’s busiest harbours and pulls in an incredible catch.
+Go home with a few jars of mojo, a delicious local sauce – red is spicy, and green just flavorsome.
+It’s best over the local dish, papas arrugadas, or crinkled potatoes, or with fresh fish.
+Santa Cruz has one of the world’s busiest harbors and pulls in an incredible catch.
 There’s also plenty to see outside the city that’s worth exploring.

 Built by the Romans in the late 1st century, this incredible feat of engineering is the focal point of the town.
-Amazingly, it stills carries water for the town.
-Roman engineers used 25,000 granite blocks held together without mortar, building the aqueduct to a height of 29 metres.
-With 170 arches and spanning 818 metres, the Segovia Aqueduct is among the most famous Roman aqueducts.
+Amazingly, it still carries water for the town.
+Roman engineers used 25,000 granite blocks held together without mortar, building the aqueduct to a height of 29 meters.
+With 170 arches and spanning 818 meters, the Segovia Aqueduct is among the most famous Roman aqueducts.

 In the heart of the city stands the Alcázar of Seville.
 This impressive royal palace, which is still used by the Spanish royal family as their official residence in Andalusia, reminds us of times very different from today.

-Soria is not only a great day trip from Madrid, but it’s also a perfect destination for outdoor sport lovers and culturally interested travellers.
+Soria is not only a great day trip from Madrid, but it’s also a perfect destination for outdoor sports lovers and culturally interested travelers.
 Located in north-central Spain, its setting is spectacular: on a hill, next to the Duero river and surrounded by lush forests.

 Tarifa, on Spain’s southernmost tip, is a city of many stories, but most of all it is a city of winds.

 In the evenings, mingle with the surfer crowd in the narrow lanes of the old town.
-In Tarifa’s tiny bars, surfers, backpackers and hippies from all over Europe will share their stories, sip cheap cocktails and fantasise about the perfect wave, the perfect wind.
+In Tarifa’s tiny bars, surfers, backpackers, and hippies from all over Europe will share their stories, sip cheap cocktails, and fantasize about the perfect wave, the perfect wind.
 Or go watch the whales and dolphins in the Straits of Gibraltar.

 Tarragona has some of the best-preserved UNESCO-listed Roman ruins in the world.
 The city was one of the most important ports in the Mediterranean during the Roman Empire and much of it can still be visited.

 Walking through Tarragona is like being in a life-size museum with vestiges scattered across the city.
-Don’t miss out on the ancient attraction on the outskirts of the city – The Pont del Diable, Devil’s Bridge (see photo above) is an incredibly well-preserved aqueduct, something the Romans were known for and which proves their level of sophistication and engineering power.
+Don’t miss out on the ancient attraction on the outskirts of the city – The Pont del Diable, or Devil’s Bridge, is an incredibly well-preserved aqueduct, something the Romans were known for and which proves their level of sophistication and engineering power.
 (Segovia is another major example of this work.)

-For those who love to see more "modern" sights, the 12th-century Tarragona Cathedral is almost perfectly preserved.
+For those who prefer medieval sights, the 12th-century Tarragona Cathedral is almost perfectly preserved.
 Tarragona is a popular summer destination and a great day trip from Barcelona on the train as it is just an hour away.